LukaszObara/Word_Embedding_GloVe.py/README.md

 # Word_Embedding_GloVe.py
 Implementation of "GloVe: Global Vectors for Word Representation' by Pennington et. all.
 AdaGrad is changed to RMSPROP for the gradient descent.
+The program is written for educational purposes, further optimization is required to increase speed and performance.

 # References
 http://www-nlp.stanford.edu/pubs/glove.pdf<br>